-Hydrogen selenide is a highly toxic, colorless, and flammable gas with an odor threshold of 0.1 ppm and a disagreeable odor.
+Hydrogen selenide is colorless, flammable and highly toxic, and symptoms at concentrations above 0.1 ppm, which is a dangerous level.

 Very low exposure levels of hydrogen selenide may not produce immediate symptoms.
 In addition, hydrogen selenide will quickly bring on olfactory fatigue and persons exposed to hazardous levels may be unaware of its presence.
 A monitoring system shall be used to monitor primary locations such as:

 - storage;

 - operator areas;

-- · gas cabinets;
+- gas cabinets;

 - fume hoods;

 - process rooms; and

 - abatement system exhaust.